 ♥“Creative ways to cover many genres throughout the year with your class.”
 Jim Hansen

-A different GENRE for each month of the school year so that your students will have an understanding of the different types of reading material out there.
+A different GENRE for each month of the school year is included so that your students will have an understanding of the different types of reading material out there

 These activities will give you time to do other things because they’re no prep.
 All you have to do is copy them and add your own due dates.

-When I first started doing book reports with the kids, I had them write the characters, setting, theme, short plot, problem, conclusion.
-BOOORRING for me to read and the students to do.
-They hated writing book reports.
+When I first began to have my students write book reports, Their assignment was to list the characters, setting, theme, short plot, problem, and conclusion.
+Unfortunately, this was so BOOORRING for me to read and the students to do.
+Consequently, they hated writing book reports.
 Then an awesome colleague shared this idea with me and I’m so thankful he did.
-It made the assignment more enjoyable for everyone including me.
+Fortunately, it made the task more enjoyable for all of us..

 Who is this resource for?

 ☻ 6th Grade Students